 SEMESTER I Credi ts

 Drawing I, FA151 3

 2-D Design I: Black

 and White, FN131 3

-3-D Design I, FN141 3
+4-D Design, FN151 3

-Foundation Seminar, FN121 3
+First Year Seminar, AS120 3

-Art History I, AH111 3

 Reading and Composition,

 ENG101 3

 SEMESTER II Credi ts

 SEMESTER II Credi Drawing II, FA152 ts 3

 3

 Drawing II, FA152 3

 Drawing II, FA152 2-D Design II: Color, FN132 3 3

-Drawing II, FA152 2-D Design II: Color, FN132 3-D Design II, FN142 3 3 3

-Drawing II, FA152 2-D Design II: Color, FN132 3-D Design II, FN142 4-D Design, FN152 3 3 3 3
+Drawing II, FA152 2-D Design II: Color, FN132 3-D Foundations, FN140 3 3 3

-Animation, Graphic Design and Photography majors begin their chosen area in Semester II.
+Animation, Graphic Design, Illustration, and Photography majors begin their chosen area in Semester II.
 The Associate of Fine Arts Degree Program at Delaware College of Art and Design combines studio courses in art and design with liberal arts courses, allowing students to develop basic skills, concepts and values in their respective areas of study.

 DCAD embraces the practice of a foundation year.
-During this time, all students, regardless of their program, focus on the same fundamental issues of form making through studio classes in drawing; two-dimensional, three-dimensional and fourdimensional (time-based) design; and color theory.
-The purpose of the foundation year experience is to develop visual literacy and skills in basic studio techniques, to provide a foundation in art history and to promote understanding of the underlying concepts and principles of the visual arts.
+During this time, all students, regardless of their program, focus on the same fundamental issues of form making through studio classes in drawing, two-dimensional, three-dimensional, fourdimensional (time-based) design, and color theory.
+The purpose of the foundation year experience is to develop visual literacy and skills in basic studio technique, to provide a foundation in art history, and to promote understanding of the underlying concepts and principles of the visual arts.
 During the first two semesters, students work with materials, concepts and skills that they apply later in their respective majors.

-General education competencies, identified as DCAD's core competencies of oral and written communication, quantitative literacy, critical thinking, information literacy, technology and global citizenship are embedded into the studio and liberal arts curriculum.
+General Education competencies, identified as DCAD's core competencies of oral and written communication, quantitative literacy, critical thinking, information literacy, technology, and global citizenship are embedded into the studio and liberal arts curriculum.